OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-105.md

 ## Psalm 105:23

 > Israel also came into Egypt;
-> So Jacob lived in the land of Ham.
+> So Jacob resided in the land of Ham.

 ## Psalm 105:24

 > And He made His people very fruitful,
-> And made them stronger than their enemies.
+> And made them stronger than their adversaries.

 ## Psalm 105:25